Sanglorian/orcus/Orcus Advanced Options - current.md

 **Bonus Feat:** Choose one feat.
 You gain that feat.
 **Bonus Skill:** Choose one class skill.
 You become trained in that skill.
 **Hardy Stock:** +1 ancestry bonus to Fortitude, Reflex and Will defenses.
-**Dabbler:** You have a third level 1 at-will attack power from your class.
+**Dabbler:** Choose a level 1 at-will attack power from your class.
+You gain this power in addition to the those normally granted by your class.

 ### Variant: True Grit

-Instead of giving humans a third level 1 at-will attack power from their class, GMs may want to offer them the *true grit* power instead – especially if they are taking a class that does not have at-will attack powers.
+Instead of giving humans the Dabbler feature, GMs may want to offer them the *true grit* power instead – especially if they are taking a class that does not have at-will attack powers.
 However, GMs should note that *true grit* is unusually powerful for an ancestry power and it overlaps with the elf's *careful focus* power.

 **Human Power:** You have the *true grit* power.